-You are also entitled to leave for any public holidays that occur during your adoptive leave and additional adoptive leave.
+You are also entitled to leave for any public holidays that take place during your adoptive leave and additional adoptive leave.

 By law, you have the right to return to the same job with the same contract of employment.
-If this would be too difficult for your employer to arrange, then they must provide you with suitable alternative work.
-The terms of your new job must not be ‘less favourable’ than those of your previous job.
+If this would be too difficult for your employer to arrange, they must provide suitable alternative work on terms that are not ‘less favourable’ than in your previous job.

 You have the same rights to return to work as with maternity leave, and you must also give 4 weeks’ notice of your intention to return.